Dragovorn/dota-api/README.md

 You could help by forking and improving the codebase/adding features, or if you want to help without much effort you could [Donate](https://twitch.streamlabs.com/dragovorn#/ "My Streamlabs Donation Link") or if you are interested in watching me play (or work) on [Twitch](https://twitch.tv/dragovorn "My Twitch Link")!
+You could also join my [Discord](http://discord.gg/Q4Pak66 "My Discord Invite Link") to hangout and talk, if you haven any questions just send a message to `@Dragovorn#9890` and I'll attempt to answer your question in a timely manner.